eoas-ubc/eoas-ubc.github.io/docs/crs-eosc211.md

 * The main challenge for teachers in 2021 related to difficulties with the autograding software.
 This explains why there were more than twice as many posts about quizzes or exams in 2021 compared to 2022.

-## Costs, Risks, and Recommendations
+## Costs & Risks

-* Auto-grading is essential.
-Prior to Python (i.e. before 2021) MatLab was the language and grading involved custom MatLab parsing code by R. Pawlowicz.
+* Auto-grading is essential for a programing course with ~100+ students.
+Prior to Python (i.e. before 2021) MatLab was the language and grading involved custom MatLab parsing code by Prof. R. Pawlowicz.
-* Two Jupyter books (course book and "text book") need a server and ability to maintain the markdown and the server.
+* The Jupyter book text book needs the ability to write in markdown and maintain the GitHub repository.

 ## Lessons learned

+Probably the biggest lesson was to avoid planning on deployment of Jupyter-based learning resources without a well-established Jupyter hub read to accept, deploy and maintain the materials.

+The issue or auto-grading is an ongoing challenge that many courses in many institutions are facing.
+It is being addressed, with solutions ranging from custom to broadly based open-source.
+The choice depends on abilities of instructors.